Magic in the Moonlight: Plot

 At a Gatsby-esque party, Stanley and Sophie dance.
 As they walk together later that night, Sophie asks him if he has felt any feelings for her "as a woman".
-Stanley is taken aback and admits he has not thought of her in that way.
+Stanley is surprised and admits he has not thought of her in that way.
 She leaves upset.
-The next day Stanley holds a press conference to tell the world that he, who spent his life debunking charlatan mystics, has finally come to find one who is the real deal.
+The next day, Stanley holds a press conference to tell the world that he, who spent his life debunking charlatan mystics, has finally come to find one who is the real deal.
 The conference is interrupted when he receives news that Aunt Vanessa has been in a car accident.

-Stanley rushes to the hospital, and considers turning to prayer for solace; he begins to pray for a miracle to save his aunt, but is unable to go through with it as the rationality that has been his whole life comes back.
+Stanley rushes to the hospital, and considers turning to prayer for solace.
+He begins to pray for a miracle to save his aunt, but is unable to go through with it as the rationality that has been his whole life comes back.
 He rejects prayer, the supernatural and by extension, Sophie and her powers.
 He decides once more to prove she is a fraud.

 Using a trick seen earlier in his stage act, Stanley appears to leave the room but stays to overhear Sophie and Howard discuss their collusion in what has been an elaborate ruse.
 He discovers Sophie was able to know so much about him and his aunt because she and Howard collaborated to fool Stanley.
 Sophie is indeed a charlatan, and Howard had found out.
 Rather than unmask her to stop the ruse, he enlisted Sophie to help him one-up Stanley.

 Stanley is initially angry at Howard and Sophie, but decides to forgive them.
 In a conversation with Aunt Vanessa, who has recovered from her car accident, Stanley admits that he is in love with Sophie.
 He finds her and asks her to marry him instead of Brice.
 Sophie is taken aback and rejects his haughty, awkward proposal.
 Returning dejected to Aunt Vanessa's, Stanley admits that he fell in love with Sophie at first sight.
-He is then surprised when Sophie, who had arrived before him, knocks a spirit knock.
+He is then surprised when Sophie, who had arrived before him, uses a spirit knock.
 He proposes, she accepts with a spirit knock, and they kiss.